Inline settings menu

 Engine-aware visibility

-Some settings are engine-specific and only appear when relevant:
+Settings are engine-specific and only appear when relevant:

 /model set <name>.